Campaign Director

 Campaign Director Role

-The Campaign Director will lead the execution and management of a multi-million-dollar comprehensive campaign plan for Coast Mental Health Foundation, guiding the campaign through the quiet phase and preparing the Foundation for a successful public phase.
+The Campaign Director will help lead the execution and management of a multi-million-dollar comprehensive campaign plan for Coast Mental Health Foundation, guiding the campaign through the quiet phase and preparing the Foundation for a successful public phase.

 As both a strategist and hands-on fundraiser, the Director will drive campaign execution, donor cultivation and solicitation, volunteer engagement, and campaign communications.
 The Director will work closely with the Executive Director, Board members, Campaign Cabinet, and Foundation staff.
-While the Director is accountable for campaign results, certain day-to-day operational support will be provided by existing staff members.

 The Director will serve as the primary staff lead for campaign execution, responsible for coordinating leadership, volunteers, and staff; advancing prospect strategies; and ensuring disciplined implementation within a lean foundation environment.